Christonja/100-days-of-code/log.md

 **Thoughts**: So I only managed a measly hour today.
 It turns out I have some health problems I need to sort out, so.. my extra studies are going to have to remain minimal for now.
 I will still do the hour a day, however, I'm concerned about my health and feel I should take it easy for a couple of weeks before spending too much time coding.
 Instead I will focus more on my lifestyle changes like exercise and eating better and sorting out possible issues with high blood pressure.
 Probably smart anyway as I have recently started a new job which is stressful enough and although I do enjoy the extracurricular study, It can be stressful if I'm struggling with a concept or something.
 So for now, it'll likely be kept to a minimum.
 However the beauty of 100daysofcode is it keeps you going even for just an hour a day, which I feel is manageable.

+### Day 39: September 23, Sun, 2018

+**Today's Progress**: Working further through the React tutorials on FreeCodeCamp

+**Thoughts**: Not much to say today, managed an hour or so, finding I get more distracted only allocating an hour than I do allocating heaps of hours.
+I guess 1 hour doesn't quite give enough time to get a good flow going, at least not for me.
+Nonetheless, if I plan an hour and get sidetracked, I go for longer to make up for it.